situ2001/unplugin-mcp/README.md

 > Disclaimer: This plugin is migrated from rollup plugin and it is untested and unimplemented for other build tools.
 If you are interested in this plugin, please open an issue or PR.

-MCP Server integration for Rollup and other build tools.
+A unified plugin that creates an MCP Server to provide MCP tools.
+It works with many JS build tools, like Rollup, Vite, Webpack, and others.

 ## Features